jiehuaou/demo-junit5/readme.md

 }
 ```

-# AutoConfigureMockMvc vs WebMvcTest
+# @AutoConfigureMockMvc vs @WebMvcTest

 ## @AutoConfigureMockMvc,
 the full Spring application context is started but without the server. need to work with @SpringBootTest.
 ```java
 @SpringBootTest
 @AutoConfigureMockMvc